golangtrainingapp/appclientservice/README.md

 # AppClientService
-Client Application that invokes service
+Client Application that invokes service.
+Details will be added later